The Beth Lists

 Picture

-The family did not just hand the restaurant over to Michael.
-He graduated from The Culinary Institute of America and proved his worth with other restaurants before taking over.
-Carl said he was hands on in the kitchen, at the tables, working side by side at all levels.
-Sadly he was off that night.
 Don was brave enough to bring up the Fertitta family, another well-known Galveston family in the restaurant biz.
-Galveston is small enough that there were probably Fertitta kids and Gaido kids in school together bickering about which family made the best desserts.
-I can only imagine the family gossip when Tilman Fertitta began buying big names like Landry's and Golden Nugget Casinos.
-But Carl said Tilman actually dines at Gaido's now and then.
+Galveston is small enough that there were probably Fertitta kids and Gaido kids in school together, bickering about which family made the best desserts.
+I can only imagine the family gossip when Tilman Fertitta began buying big names businesses like Landry's and Golden Nugget Casinos.
+But Carl said Tilman occasionally dines at Gaido's.
 I was pleasantly surprised to hear that.

 Hurricane Ike